 There is no set answer with regards to Stellenbosch versus Franschhoek.
 Where you stay in the Cape Winelands is a matter of your own personal preference in terms of what you like to do.
 As you can see, I love Stellenbosch.
 So I and hate to think that Franschhoek is being chosen just because it is better marketed (which it certainly is), but both have their charms.

-About the Authors, Cedarberg Africa
+About the authors of Stellenbosch versus Franschhoek, Cedarberg Africa

 Cedarberg Africa is a Africa safari specialist focusing on Southern Africa.
 We design tailor-made itineraries which are created around YOUR interests.
 As we have long-standing relationships with our hotels and game lodges, we have very competitive rates.
 So typically you will not pay more overall for your trip, than if you booked it yourself, or via an online booking system.
 So you get all our knowledge and 1st-hand advice for no extra cost.